-The delivery of the Renewables business strategy requires business to be conducted in a manner benefitting customers through the balancing of cost and risk while delivering shareholder value and protecting performance and reputation by prudently managing risk inherent in the business.
-To maintain this strategic direction, the Renewables business has developed and implemented risk management policies and procedures, promoting a robust control environment at all levels of the business.
+The delivery of the Renewable production business strategy requires business to be conducted in a manner benefitting customers through the balancing of cost and risk while delivering shareholder value and protecting performance and reputation by prudently managing risk inherent in the business.
+To maintain this strategic direction, the Renewable production business has developed and implemented risk management policies and procedures, promoting a robust control environment at all levels of the business.